Cell location service cloud-to-cloud integration

 - Approximate location based on the on the cell it is currently connected to and the neighboring cells it can receive a signal from (red circle).

-This guide walks you through the components and processes you need for integrating nRF Cloud Cell Location Services into your cloud solution.
+This guide walks you through the components and processes you need for integrating nRF Cloud Location Services into your own cloud solution.
 You can use the location information in an application, for example to visualize or to track the devices.

 Sending cell data from the device to the cloud

-The firmware running on the nRF9160 needs to acquire information about the mobile network it is connected to and/or can reach, and send this cell location data to the cloud.
+The firmware running on the nRF9160 needs to acquire information about the mobile network it is connected to, and send this cell location data to nRF Cloud.

 Sending information about the current connected cell to your backend